In the technologically advanced world in which we live, it is now easier than ever to copy something that someone else

 We are not saying do not buy fake or counterfeit, it is your decision, but we do not endorse it and always advise purchasing the real thing.

-When it comes to your electric toothbrush and Sonicare replacement brush heads, DO NOT let yourself be led or fooled into purchasing a fake or replica know the differences.
+When it comes to your electric toothbrush and Phillips Sonicare replacement brush heads, DO NOT let yourself be led or fooled into purchasing a fake or replica – know the differences.

 Photos to help you spot a fake

 To try and help you know what you are looking for when it comes to buying a brush head for your Sonicare brush, we have put together some photos of genuine originals against some aftermarket brush heads.

 Actively shopping for fakes is not that easy and we are not claiming that the sellers of the heads shown in these photos are producing fakes.
 There are however a lot of similarities as well as some differences so the intention is to highlight these.

-The biggest difference between and an aftermarket alternative is whether it shows the branding on it.
-An aftermarket head, not trying to be an original will not have the Philips Sonicare logo on it.
+The biggest difference between a fake and an aftermarket alternative is whether it shows the branding on it.
+An aftermarket head, not trying to be an original, will not have the Philips Sonicare logo on it.